MusaNWO/MusaNWO/README.md

 ## 🚀 About Me

-Leading the charge at **New Web Order**, where we're revolutionizing the digital landscape.
+Leading the charge at **Right Tail Corp**, where we're revolutionizing the digital landscape.
 We're not just building products; we're shaping the future of how humans interact with technology.

 ### 🎯 Current Focus